KBi1/File-Uploading-GitHub-Guide/README.md

 # File-Uploading-GitHub-Guide
- GitHub repository focused on providing guidance or instructions on how to upload files to GitHub
+This GitHub repository is mainly focuses to giving clear and extensive information to help users in efficiently uploading files to their GitHub repositories.
+It also addresses and supports in the resolution of any issues that may occur throughout the file upload process.